czifro/fly-io-challenges/README.md

-# fly-io-echo-challenge
+# fly-io-challenge

-The echo challenge by Fly.io written in Rust
+Challenges by Fly.io written in Rust